Inspiring The Improvisor

 ASIAN INSTRUCTORS

-NAME CITY EMAIL ADDRESS WEBSITE BIO other influences/expertise
+NAME CITY EMAIL ADDRESS & WEBSITE BIO OTHER INFLUENCES/EXPERTISE

-He has interpreted for method acting and improv workshops led by Keith Johnstone, Roberta Wallach, Lyn Pierce, Dennis Cahill, Shawn Kinley, Steve Jarand, and Mark Lamb.
-He has taught “ Zen Impro” in the US, Canada, Germany, Italy, China and Hong Kong, and Dubai.
+He has interpreted for method acting and improv workshops led by many wonderful teachers including Keith Johnstone, who told him “Impro is like Zen”, causing Jun to study Zen in Japan.
+He has taught “Zen and Impro” in the US, Canada, Germany, Italy, China and Hong Kong, Dubai, Netherlands, and Costa Rica.

 Do you want to know how to join the instructors' list?